run-house/runhouse/docs/tutorials/api-clusters.rst

 .. parsed-literal::
     :class: code-output

-    /Users/rohinbhasin/work/runhouse/runhouse/resources/hardware/on_demand_cluster.py:317: UserWarning: Server is insecure and must be inside a VPC or have `den_auth` enabled to secure it. warnings.warn(
+    WARNING | 2024-03-06 15:19:05.297411 | /Users/rohinbhasin/work/runhouse/runhouse/resources/hardware/on_demand_cluster.py:317: UserWarning: Server is insecure and must be inside a VPC or have `den_auth` enabled to secure it. warnings.warn(

 .. code:: ipython3